gamtiq/dev-tools/data.md

 * [PostgreSQL](https://www.postgresql.org/) - a powerful, open source object-relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.
 * [RxDB](https://rxdb.info/) - a realtime database for JavaScript applications.
 RxDB (short for Reactive Database) is a NoSQL-database for JavaScript applications like websites, hybrid apps, Electron-apps, Progressive Web Apps and NodeJs.
 Reactive means that you can not only query the current state, but subscribe to all state changes like the result of a query or even a single field of a document.
 * [SQLite](https://www.sqlite.org/) - a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
+* [YDB](https://ydb.tech/) - an AI-powered Distributed SQL DBMS that unifies transactional, analytical, federated, and streaming workloads, delivers strict consistency and high availability, and brings AI capabilities directly to developers.
 * #### Embedded database <a name="embedded-db"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
     - [Berkeley DB](https://www.oracle.com/database/technologies/related/berkeleydb.html) - a family of embedded key-value database libraries providing scalable high-performance data management services to applications.
 The Berkeley DB products use simple function-call APIs for data access and management.
 Berkeley DB provides a collection of well-proven building-block technologies that can be configured to address any application need from the hand-held device to the data center, from a local storage solution to a world-wide distributed one, from kilobytes to petabytes.
     - [EJDB2](https://ejdb.org/) - embeddable JSON database engine C library.
 Simple XPath like query language (JQL).
 Websockets / Android / iOS / React Native / Flutter / Java / Dart / Node.js bindings.